jiujiucs17/DSP2021-Team-D2/README.md

 There are two ways two run the prototype.
 In both ways, it is recommended to use a python venv to keep the main environment clean.

 ### 1. Easiest way: Directly run from terminal
-1. Download the DataSystemProject_prototype folder, and cd to the folder in terminal.
+1. Download the DataSystemProject_prototype folder, and cd to it in terminal.
 2. Activate a python venv that meets the dependencies.
 3. Run the following command.
 ```